-Zach, plant director at OCI Methanol North America talks to us about how a childhood interest in science led him to a career in engineering, and how OCI’s innovative spirit means no two days are ever the same.
+Zach, plant director at OCI Methanol North America talks to us about how a childhood interest in science led him to a career in engineering, and how OCI’s innovative, problem solving spirit means no two days are ever the same.

 Zach, can you introduce yourself?